bitnami/containers/containers/rails/README.md

 $ docker-compose up
 ```

 Among other things, the above command creates a container service, named `myapp`, for Rails development and bootstraps a new Rails application in the application directory.
-You can use your favorite IDE for developing the application.
+You can use your favourite IDE for developing the application.

 > **Note**
 >
 > If the application directory contained the source code of an existing Rails application, the Bitnami Rails Development Container would load the existing application instead of bootstrapping a new one.

-After the WEBrick application server has been launched in the `myapp` service, visit http://localhost:3000 in your favorite web browser and you'll be greeted by the default Rails welcome page.
+After the WEBrick application server has been launched in the `myapp` service, visit http://localhost:3000 in your favourite web browser and you'll be greeted by the default Rails welcome page.

 In addition to the Rails Development Container, the [docker-compose.yml](https://raw.githubusercontent.com/bitnami/bitnami-docker-rails/master/docker-compose.yml) file also configures a MariaDB service to serve as the database backend of your Rails application.